Saratoga Springs Adoption Lawyer

 Adoptions can occur either privately or through a public agency.
 A private agency, lawyer, physician, facilitator, or adoptive family can arrange an adoption with the birth parents’ consent.

 The public agency is a branch of New York’s social services department.
 When the agency removes a child from the birth parents due to neglect or abuse, and the court terminates their parental rights, the agency then places the child with a family for adoption.
-A local attorney could provide counsel on private versus agency adoptions, including the legal process, benefits, and possible disadvantages of each.
+A Saratoga Springs attorney could provide counsel on private versus agency adoptions, including the legal process, benefits, and possible disadvantages of each.

 Open and Closed Adoptions